History of Justin Verlander in Timeline

 2012: Cy Young Award Runner-Up

-2012: ALCS Game 3 Win
+2012: ALCS Appearance

-2012: World Series Game 1 Performance
+2012: World Series Game 1

 In 2012, Justin Verlander pitched Game 1 of the World Series against the San Francisco Giants, giving up five earned runs in four innings, including two home runs to Pablo Sandoval.
-The Tigers were eventually swept in the series.
+The Tigers were eventually swept in the Series.

-2012: All-Star Game Appearance and Season Performance
+2012: All-Star Selection and Regular Season Performance

 2013: All-Star Selection

-2013: 2013 Season Performance
+2013: Regular Season Finish

 Justin Verlander finished the 2013 regular season with a 13–12 record, a 3.46 ERA, and 217 strikeouts.
-His 218+1⁄3 innings pitched were his lowest total since the 2008 season.
+His 218+1⁄3 innings pitched were the lowest total since his 2008 season.

-2013: Contract Extension with the Tigers
+2013: Contract Extension

 January 9, 2014: Core Muscle Surgery

-February 2014: Recovery and Training Camp
+February 2014: Recovery for Training Camp

 2014: AL Central Division Championship

-2015: Disabled List and Opening Day Streak Ends
+2015: Disabled List Placement

 2015: Near No-Hitter and Season Stats